 Spain has several types of trains:

-Long-Distance: There are high-speed ("AVE") and regular service ("Talgo" or "Talgo 200") trains, with fares based on type of train and class of seat (first/club, business or tourist class).
-Most long-distance trains have bar and restaurant service, air-conditioning, movies and reclining seats.
+Long-Distance: There are high-speed (AVE) and regular service (Talgo) trains, with fares based on type of train and class of seat (first/club, business or tourist class).
+Most long-distance trains have bar and restaurant service, air conditioning, movies and reclining seats.
 Overnight trains offer sleeping berths (couchettes) for an additional fee.
-High-speed trains can cost up to 50 percent more than the slow trains, but get you to your destination much faster (Madrid to Barcelona, for example, is less than three hours by high-speed train, versus five and a half hours via slower services).
+High-speed trains can cost significantly more than the slower trains, but get you to your destination much faster (Barcelona to Seville, for example, is about five and a half hours by high-speed train, versus 11 and a half hours via slower services).

 Medium-Distance: Talgo trains also operate medium-distance routes, which generally are just a few hours in length.
 Onboard amenities sometimes include a drink and snack cart.